Mic92/nixpkgs-review/README.md

 - [ofborg](https://github.com/NixOS/ofborg) support: reuses evaluation output of CI to skip local evaluation, but also falls back if ofborg is not finished
-- provides a `nix-shell` with all packages that did not fail to build
+- drops you into a shell with all packages that did not fail to build on `PATH`
 - remote builder support
 - allows to build a subset of packages (great for mass-rebuilds)
 - allow to build nixos tests